tushar-mohan/perftools/README.md

 Perftools
 =========
-*Perftools* is a collection of performance tools for HPC environments.
+*PerfTools* is a collection of performance tools for HPC environments.
 The tools allow low-overhead measurement of CPU metrics, memory usage, I/O and MPI.